 The estimated travel time is 40 minutes, and there aren’t many daily departures on this relation.

 In the table below, you can see schedules of car ferries running between Martinscica and the mainland.
-Timetable of ferries from Martinscica to other islands can also be found below.
+Timetable of ferries from Martinscica to other islands, and ferry tickets can also be found below.

 The estimated travel time is 2 hours, but bear in mind that there aren’t many daily departures on this route.